• Skip to primary navigation

 It’s so easy to roast acorn squash and it is so good and good for you.
 You can fill it with anything like sausage and veggies or rice and veggies and make it a complete meal all on its own.

-Ways to use roasted acorn squash
+Ways to serve roasted acorn squash

 • Serve it as a delicious side dish with some chicken thighs or pork tenderloin.